Skip to navigation Skip to content

 Does the insurance plan have a surrender or cashable value?

-• Yes, refer to Table 4, Step 4 on the Process Direct tab in Coding income and assets for Centrelink payments and services
+• Yes, see Table 4, Step 4 on the Process Direct tab in Coding income and assets for Centrelink payments and services

 • No, there is no assessable asset value and no coding is required.
 Procedure ends here